rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 Photometric Colors
 ==================

-To evaluate a photometric color, MSG convolves stellar spectra with an appropriate passband response function :math:`S'(\lambda)`.
+To evaluate a photometric color, MSG convolves irradiance spectra\
+[#convolve]_ with an appropriate passband response function :math:`S'(\lambda)`.
 This function represents the combined sensitivity of the optical pathway, filter and detector.
 The passband-averaged specific intensity is defined as

 .. math::
    :label: eq:conv